-The Golden West College Design Certificate of Specialization was created to help prepare students with the fundamental artistic, digital and technical skills required for careers in design.
-Popular design careers include; interior design, transportation design, toy design, industrial design, fashion design, furniture design, graphic design, model making and computer aided design (CAD) just to name a few.
+The Design Certificate of Achievement was created to help prepare students with the fundamental artistic, digital and technical skills required for careers in various design fields including interior, transportation, toys, manufacturing, fashion, furniture, and model making.

 The course of study includes the fundamental artistry, technical and digital knowledge and skills that are typically found in all of the professional design fields.
-Emphasis is placed on design theory, ideation, universal design principles, 2D and 3D visualization, artistry and model making, CAD, perspective and rendering, rapid visualization techniques, rapid prototyping, career options in design, materials and technical processes and portfolio development.
+Emphasis is placed on design theory, ideation, form and function, problem solving, composition, individual creativity, universal design principles, 2D and 3D visualization, conceptual analysis, model making, CAD, perspective, rendering, rapid visualization techniques, rapid prototyping, materials, safety, individualized projects and presentations for portfolio development.

-Completion of this certificate prepares successful students for employment as entry level designers, design interns, model makers, technicians, CAD designers or free lance designers.
-The curriculum is transferable for those pursuing a baccalaureate design degree.
-Students who complete this certificate will have many opportunities to create excellent examples of artwork for dramatic presentations, participation in the semi-annual GWC Design Student Show and for their professional portfolio.
+Completion of this certificate prepares successful students for employment as entry level designers, design interns, model makers, technicians, and CAD designers.

+Students who complete this certificate will have many opportunities to create excellent examples of artwork for their professional portfolio, dramatic presentations, and participation in the semi-annual GWC Design Student Show.